odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 .. option:: h(elp) [command]

-    Without argument, print the list of available commands.
-With a command as argument, print help about that command.
+    Without an argument, print the list of available commands.
+With a command as an argument, print help about that command.

 .. option:: pp expression